mxagar/machine_learning_coursera/05_SupportVectorMachines/ML_SupportVectorMachines.md

     - 3.3 Training SVM for Spam Classification
     - 3.4 Top Predictors for Spam

-Have a look at the notebook; most visualization and training procedures are provided and used in the notebook.
-In particular, look at the `processEmail` function: all steps in it are very interesting, specially the `porterStemmer` implementation
+Have a look at the notebook; most visualization and training procedures are provided and used in it.
+In particular, look at the `processEmail` function: all steps in it are very interesting, specially the `porterStemmer` implementation.
+The python implementation is also interesting for future use in simplified scenarios!

 A summary of the most important part is provided in the following: